nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I monitor Event IDs like **4625** (failed login), **4688** (new process), and **4720/4732** (user escalation).
 I configure audit policies and forward logs to Wazuh or Splunk for correlation.
 These logs help me detect brute-force, privilege misuse, and lateral movement in real time.”

----

-✅ Ready for **Q28: What Are Secure Coding Practices to Prevent Vulnerabilities?**
-This will showcase your understanding of **application security and DevSecOps** — another top area interviewers love.
-Shall we?

-Awesome!
-Let’s now go deep into secure coding — one of the **most crucial topics** for cybersecurity engineers, especially in AppSec, DevSecOps, and VAPT interviews.

----

 ### ❓ **Q28.
 What Are Secure Coding Practices to Prevent Vulnerabilities?**